TMI PHOTOGRAPHY I Project 7: Final Project - Open Theme

 10 final prints, with at least 6 of those printed on paper larger than letter size

-10 final high res digital files (PSD OR TIFF, not JPEG) to your Project 7 folder in Google Drive.
+10 final high res digital files (PSD) to your Project 7 folder in Google Drive.
 Label your files lastname_firstname_p7_final_1, lastname_firstname_p7_final_2, etc.